SEPTA: Suburban contract operations

-Krapf Transit operates one bus line under contract to SEPTA in Chester County: Route 204 between Paoli Regional Rail Station and Eagleville.
-This route is operated from Krapf's own garage, located in West Chester, Pennsylvania.
-Krapf has operated three other bus routes for SEPTA in the past.
-Route 202 (West Chester to Wilmington), Route 207 (The Whiteland WHIRL) and Route 208 (Strafford Train Station to Chesterbrook) are no longer operating.
+Krapf Transit operated one bus line under contract to SEPTA in Chester County: Route 204 between Paoli Regional Rail Station and Eagleview.
+In 2025, SEPTA took over operation of this route.
+This route was operated from Krapf's own garage, located in West Chester, Pennsylvania.
+Krapf has operated six other bus routes for SEPTA in the past.
+Route 202 (West Chester to Wilmington), Route 205 (Paoli Train Station to Chesterbrook), Route 207 (The Whiteland WHIRL), Route 208 (Strafford Train Station to Chesterbrook), Route 306 (Great Valley to Brandywine Towne Center) and Route 314 (West Chester to Goshen Corporate Park) are no longer operating.

 SEPTA contracted bus operations before in Chester County.
 SEPTA and Reeder's Inc. joined forces in 1977 to operate three bus routes out of West Chester.
 These routes were Route 120 (West Chester to Coatesville), Route 121 (West Chester to Paoli), and Route 122 (West Chester to Oxford).
 Bus service between West Chester and Coatesville was a replacement for the previous trolley service operated by West Chester Traction.
-SEPTA did replace two of the routes with their own bus service.
-Route 122 service was replaced by SEPTA's Route 91 on July 6, 1982, after only one year of service, Route 91 was eliminated due to lack of ridership.
-Route 121 was replaced by SEPTA's Route 92 on October 11, 1982, and this service continues to operate today.
+SEPTA replaced two of the routes with their own bus service.
+Route 122 service was replaced by SEPTA's Route 91 in July 1982, after only one year of service.
+Route 91 was eliminated due to lack of ridership.

+Route 121 was replaced by SEPTA's Route 92 in October 1982.
+This service continues to operate today.
 Since ridership on the Route 120 was strong it continued to operate under the operations of Reeder's Inc. even after SEPTA pulled the funding source.
 Krapf purchased the Reeder's operation in 1992 and designated the remaining (West Chester to Coatesville) bus route as Krapf Transit "Route A".
-Route 205 (Paoli Station to Chesterbrook) was formerly operated by Krapf until late 2019 when it was merged into SEPTA's own Route 206 (Paoli Station to Great Valley).
+Route 205 (Paoli Station to Chesterbrook) was formerly operated by Krapf until late 2019, when it was merged into SEPTA's own Route 206 (Paoli Station to Great Valley).

 Railroad Division

 The Railroad Division operates 13 commuter railroad routes that begin in Center City Philadelphia and radiate outwards, terminating in intra-city, suburban and out-of-state locations.

-This division is the descendant of the six electrified commuter lines of the Reading Company (RDG), the six electrified commuter lines of the Pennsylvania Railroad (PRR, later Penn Central: PC), and the new Airport line constructed by the City of Philadelphia between 1974 and 1984.
+This division is the descendant of the six electrified commuter lines of the Reading Company (RDG), the six electrified commuter lines of the Pennsylvania Railroad (PRR, later Penn Central: PC), and the new airport line constructed by the City of Philadelphia between 1974 and 1984.